2008 Wimbledon Championships – Boys' singles

-Donald Young was the defending champion, but did not complete in the Juniors this year.

 Grigor Dimitrov defeated Henri Kontinen in the final, 7–5, 6–3 to win the boys' singles tennis title at the 2008 Wimbledon Championships.

 Kontinen would go on to become a future World No. 1 doubles player and win the 2016 Mixed Doubles title at these Championships.
 This event also featured future Wimbledon Men's Singles finalist Milos Raonic.

+Donald Young was the defending champion, but was no longer eligible to compete in junior events.